skafos/churn-model-demo/README.md

 1. Run the existing code and access its output on S3.
 2. Replace the provided data and model with your own data and model.

-### Step 1: Fork or clone the repo
+### Step 1: Fork the repo

-1. Clone the [churn-model-demo](https://github.com/skafos/churn-model-demo) from github.
+1. [Fork](https://help.github.com/articles/fork-a-repo/) the [churn-model-demo](https://github.com/skafos/churn-model-demo) from github.
 This code is freely available as part of the Skafos organization.
 Note that the README is a copy of these instructions.
-2. Create your own remote on github for this repo, in the usual fashion, so you can push code changes.
+2. Clone the forked repo to your machine, and add an upstream remote to connect to the original repo, if desired.

 ### Step 2: Examine `metis.config.yml.example`